-We are a Cayman Islands holding company conducting our operations in China through Beijing WFOE, a wholly-owned subsidiary of us, Shenzhen Xiaoying Puhui Technology Co., Ltd., a wholly-owned subsidiary of Beijing WFOE ("Shenzhen Puhui"), Shenzhen Xiaoying Information Technology Co., Ltd. ("Shenzhen Xiaoying IT"), a wholly-owned subsidiary of Beijing WFOE, and the VIEs, including Shenzhen Xiaoying, Shenzhen Tangren, Beijing Ying Zhong Tong, Shenzhen Beier and their subsidiaries.
-We have equity interests in Beijing WFOE, Shenzhen Puhui, and Shenzhen Xiaoying IT, however, neither we nor our subsidiaries own any share in the VIEs.
-Instead, we control and receive the economic benefits of the VIEs' business operation through a series of contractual arrangements (the "VIE Agreements").
-To comply with PRC laws and regulations, we do not have an equity ownership interest in our VIEs but rely on the VIE Agreements with VIEs to control and operate their businesses.
-The VIE Agreements are designed to provide our Beijing WFOE, with the power, rights, and obligations equivalent in all material respects to those it would possess as the principal equity holder of the VIE, including absolute control rights and the rights to the assets, property, and revenues of the VIE.
-As a result of these contractual arrangements, which have not been tested in a court of law in the PRC, under generally accepted accounting principles in the United States ("U.S. GAAP"), the assets and liabilities of the VIE are treated as our assets and liabilities and the results of operations of the VIE are treated in all aspects as if they were the results of our operations.
-We are the primary beneficiary of the VIE, and, therefore, consolidate the financial results of the VIE in our consolidated financial statements in accordance with U.S. GAAP.
+X Financial is a Cayman Islands holding company conducting its operations in Chinese Mainland through Beijing WFOE, a whollyowned subsidiary of YZT (HK) Limited, Shenzhen Xiaoying Puhui Technology Co., Ltd., a wholly-owned subsidiary of Beijing WFOE ("Shenzhen Puhui"), Shenzhen Xiaoying Information Technology Co., Ltd. ("Shenzhen Xiaoying IT"), a wholly-owned subsidiary of Beijing WFOE, and the VIEs, including Shenzhen Xiaoying (VIE), Shenzhen Xintang (VIE), Beijing Ying Zhong Tong (VIE) and their subsidiaries.
+The Company has equity interests in Beijing WFOE, Shenzhen Puhui, and Shenzhen Xiaoying IT, however, neither the Company nor its subsidiaries own any share in the VIEs.
+Instead, the Company control and receive the economic benefits of the VIEs' business operation through a series of contractual arrangements (the "VIE Agreements").
+To comply with Chinese Mainland laws and regulations, the Company does not have an equity ownership interest in its VIEs but rely on the VIE Agreements with VIEs to control and operate their businesses.
+The VIE Agreements are designed to provide the Beijing WFOE, with the power, rights, and obligations equivalent in all material respects to those it would possess as the principal equity holder of the VIEs, including absolute control rights and the rights to the assets, property, and revenues of the VIEs.
+As a result of these contractual arrangements, which have not been tested in a court of law in the Chinese Mainland, the assets and liabilities of the VIEs are treated as the Company's assets and liabilities and the results of operations of the VIEs are treated in all aspects as if they were the results of the Company's operations due to the satisfaction for consolidation of the VIEs under generally accepted accounting principles in the United States ("U.S. GAAP").
+The Company is the primary beneficiary of the VIEs, and, therefore, consolidate the financial results of the VIEs in our consolidated financial statements in accordance with U.S. GAAP.
 See "Item 4.C.
 Organizational Structure" for more information on these VIE Agreements.